A note on the exact simulation of a random eigenvalue of a GUE matrix: Generating random variates with squared Hermite densities

 \subsection{Notation and preliminaries on Hermite polynomials}

 The aforementioned Hermite polynomials can alternatively be defined using the recurrence $H_0=1$, $H_1(x)=x$ and

 for any $k\geq 2$, giving us a simple $O(k)$ algorithm to compute $H_k$ for fixed $x$ (\cite{szego}).
 We also have the following theorem, due to Bonan \& Clarke \cite{bonanclarke}, which gives an upper bound for $\phi_n^2$ on $\mathbb{R}$.
-Note that we computed the explicit constants).
+Note that we computed the explicit constants in that paper.
+Other inequalities could also have been used, such as those developed by Foster and Krasikov \cite{foster} and Krasikov \cite{krasikov}.

 \begin{thm} For any $n\in \mathbb{N}$, let $\phi_n^2$ be the square of the $n-$th Hermite function (defined in the previous section).
 Then

 Furthermore,

 where $B=(\pi+1)^2\sqrt{8(\pi+1)/3}$. \end{thm}